 - Miller buys out Perkins’ ownership interests in CAPTRUST, and the CAPTRUST shareholders divest of Hatteras.
-Perkins resigns from the firm.
+Perkins resigns from

 - CAPTRUST employees create the CAPTRUST Community Foundation, a 501(c)(3) organization dedicated to helping the children in need in the communities we serve.

 - A major market meltdown begins in response to Bear Stearns’ collapse.
 Other iconic financial services companies—Lehman Brothers, Washington Mutual, Wachovia, and Merrill Lynch—go bankrupt or are forced to sell due to the impact of the financial crisis.
 Reacting to the market sell-off, CAPTRUST again strategically goes aggressive and against the industry grain.
 Despite the failures of several competitors and subsequent employee layoffs, CAPTRUST management ensures its employees have a seat, and the firm begins to hire some of the industry’s displaced talent.